Who EE.

 Design

-Once I user tested a low-fidelity design with real-life people, I took away the learnings and iterated the design.
+Once I user-tested a low-fidelity design with users, I took away the learnings and iterated the design.

-- CTA with anchor link to take the user to the travel passes.
+• CTA with an anchor link to take the user to the travel passes.